LucasSD/docvault/README.md

 ![](docvaultcover.png)
 # Introduction

-The aim of this project is to create a website to upload and store important documents.
-Documents can be assigned tags to categorise them (tags must currently be added in admin though).
-Users can only view their own documents if they are correctly logged in.
+The aim of this project was to create a website to upload and store important documents.
+The website has been deployed using AWS Elastic Beanstalk and is live at http://django-env37.eba-gnbv5cyu.us-west-2.elasticbeanstalk.com/

+## To Use

-Once logged in, users can view, download, or delete their documents from the database.
+The site is fairly self-explanatory.
+New users must first register and log in.
+Once logged in, users can upload, view, download, or delete their documents from the database.
 Multiple file uploads are possible.
+Users can only view their own documents.
+Documents can be assigned tags to categorise them on upload (tags must currently be added in admin though).
+Passwords can be changed when logged in, and can be reset if forgotten via an e-mail link.

 ## Technologies

-Python 3.9, Django==3.2.4, coverage==5.5, Black
+Python 3.9, Django==3.2.4, coverage==5.5, Black, AWS Elastic Beanstalk

-## Getting Started
+## Getting Started and Contributing

 Please follow the instructions below to run this application.
+Feel free to create your own branch, make a change, and submit a pull request.

-1 - fork this repo and check out branch vanilla-predeploy.
+1 - fork this repository
 2 - install Python 3.9 if you haven't already

 ## (Optional) Create and use a virtual environment:
 ## https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment